arjunmadavoor/article-summarizer/README.md

 A web application that summarizes articles and blog posts using RapidAPI's Article Extractor and Summarizer API.
 Built using React, Redux, Tailwind CSS, and Vite.

-This is a article summarize website using Article Extractor and Summarizer API (https://rapidapi.com/restyler/api/article-extractor-and-summarizer).
-And this project is created by watching the tutorials of Javascript Mastery (https://www.jsmastery.pro/)

 ## Demo

 url here